 - Permission to connect to the electrical grid (contact ESB Networks)

 - License to generate electricity (contact Commission for Energy Regulation)

 Design Guidelines for Small Hydro Projects

-The Dept of Communications Energy and Natural Resources and the Central Fisheries Board have released a report entitled “Guidelines on the Construction and Operation of Small Scale Hydro Electric Schemes and Fisheries” which can be downloaded from the Central Fisheries Board website as follows:
+The Dept of Communication Energy and Natural Resources and Inland Fisheries Ireland released a report entitled “Guidelines on the Construction and Operation of Small Scale Hydro Electric Schemes and Fisheries” which can be downloaded as the pdf below.

 Existing Hydro Sites